Quiver Schur algebras for linear quivers: Parabolic category and the Fock space

-The proof of \autoref{T:MatchingGradings} is quite subtle in that we have to work with the indecomposable prinjective modules $P^\bmu$ for the quiver Schur algebra $\Sch[\beta]$ and use the fact that these modules are rigid.
+The proof of \autoref{T:MatchingGradings} is quite subtle because we have to work with the indecomposable prinjective modules $P^\bmu$ for the quiver Schur algebra $\Sch[\beta]$ and use the fact that these modules are rigid.
 In many ways it would be more natural to prove this result using the graded Young modules $Y^\bmu$ but as these modules are not known to be rigid we cannot argue this way.
-In all of the examples that we have computed it turns out that the Young modules are rigid.
-We do not know whether this is true in general.
+It would be nice to know when the Young modules are rigid.
+Examples show that the algebras $\RO$ are not always quadratic, so the ideas underpinning \autoref{P:Rigidity} are not sufficient to answer this question.